Understanding Color Standards in Graphic Design

 Featured Image Source: Vecteezy/kangkikur

 There is a saying that if you want to be good at math, you’ve got to know your formulas.
-In that same context, if you want to succeed in graphic designing and brand identity design, you have got to know your colors.
-Colors are the buildings blocks of any artistic design and graphic designers must know how they work, what impact certain color schemes can have and which color combos should they use for various businesses and industries.
+In that same context, if you want to succeed in graphic design and brand identity design, you have to know your colors.
+Colors are the building blocks of any artistic design and graphic designers must know how they work, what impact certain color schemes can have, and which color combos they should use for various businesses and industries.

 RGB – Red, Green, Blue